containers/podman/docs/podman-create.1.md

 Precedence Order:
 	   **--env-host** : Host environment of the process executing podman is added.

-	   Container image : Any enviroment variables specified in the container image.
+	   Container image : Any environment variables specified in the container image.

 	   **--env-file** : Any environment variables specified via env-files.
 If multiple files specified, then they override each other in order of entry.